samhunt/homebridge-esphome-ts/README.md

 after what time frame it should try to reconnect.
 Keep in mind that this value needs to be in _milliseconds_.
 The inner `retryAfter` will trump the outer value if present.
 The default value is 90 seconds.

+### co2Threshold & coThreshold

+When a CO2 and/or CO level is implemented in ESPHome, these thresholds are responsible to raise an alert in the Home application, via a notification and a message in the app.
+This is used to prevent intoxication.

+> Reminder:
+> CO is the Carbon Monoxide
+> CO2 is the carbon Dioxide

 ### Blacklisting

 If for some reason you want to exclude a specific component from this plugin just